Link Search Menu Expand Document

 tls.clientKeyStore.password=zijFhJ+BMAO8B3bYw9XD0AZlOYt4eYACY4zW9UXtZk2EC7hl+dgevA==

-Note that tls.clientKeyStore.password must be set via the Management Utility.
-Run EzSign Manage and selecting the Set TLS Client Keystore Password option.
+Note that tls.clientKeyStore.password must be set via the Management Utility and is the same password for the PKCS12 file generated in the steps above.
+Run EzSign Manage, selecting the Set TLS Client Keystore Password option.

-If using a custom trust store the following properties need to be set:
+If using a custom trust store (i.e. Option 2: Create a custom trust store file above) the following properties also need to be set to use this custom store:

 • tls.trustStore.type